mirmmurtaza/Sentiment-Analysis-of-Movie-Reviews/README.md

 ### Approach 2: Word Embeddings with LSTM

 In the second approach, Word Embeddings and LSTM (Long Short-Term Memory) networks are used.
 The text data is preprocessed and tokenized using the Keras Tokenizer.
 The sequences are then padded to a fixed length.
-An LSTM model is built with an Embedding layer, two stacked Bidirectional LSTM layers, a Dense layer with ReLU activation, and a Dropout layer to avoid overfitting.
+An LSTM model is built with an Embedding layer.
 The model is compiled with binary crossentropy loss and the Adam optimizer, and trained on the padded sequences.

 ## Dataset